TheOdinProject/curriculum/archive/old_lessons/rails/introduction_to_rails/project_associations_2.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

   1. You've got a User model.
 Write down how you would implement (and name) the associations necessary to make one user follow another.
 You'll get a lot more out of the tutorial chapter if you think it through first.
   2. Do the [Ruby on Rails Tutorial Chapter 14](https://www.learnenough.com/ruby-on-rails-4th-edition-tutorial/following_users), "Following users".

 </div>

 ### Additional Resources
-This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.
+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

-* [Railscast on Many-to-Many Self-Referential Relationships (2010)](http://railscasts.com/episodes/163-self-referential-association?view=asciicast).
+- [Railscast on Many-to-Many Self-Referential Relationships (2010)](http://railscasts.com/episodes/163-self-referential-association?view=asciicast).
 This is old but should be helpful to see the concept covered.